Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

-- Naiads - water nymphs, they have no understanding of the mortality of humans, and find their death funny.
+- Naiads - water nymphs who have no understanding of the mortality of humans and find their death funny.
 If one gets too close, they will drown them out of sport and amusement.
 They are immortal.

-- Satyrs - part human, part goat, do not take life very seriously.
+- Satyrs - part human and goat- do not take life very seriously.
 They are more concerned with television and palling around.